andivis/solid-invention/README.md

 - `emailProvider`: What service to send emails with.
 Can be `sendgrid` or `gmail`.
 Default: `sendgrid`.
 - `fromEmailAddress`: What will appear in the "From" field in the emails this app sends.
 - `toEmailAddress`: Where to send the notification emails.
 Default: (blank).
+- `maximumResultsPerKeyword`: How many matching results to get for each keyword.
+Default: (no limit).